yunaChuang/ychu0126finalindividual/README.md

 I was inspired by:
 - [Article](https://www.auntyflo.com/dream-dictionary/dreams-about-eyes#google_vignette): Dreams and eyes are highly connected.
-- [Image](https://www.istockphoto.com/photo/close-up-image-of-racing-pigeon-eye-gm1186176382-334586206): Birds and their eyes (sorry for being scary)
+- [Image](https://www.istockphoto.com/photo/close-up-image-of-racing-pigeon-eye-gm1186176382-334586206): Bird and its eye (Sorry for being scary)

 ## Technical Explanation

-- **Dots (dove shape)** are sampled from the image’s dark pixels and scattered via vector math.
+- **Dots (dove's background)** are sampled from the image’s dark pixels and scattered via vector math (direction and distance).
 When the mouse comes close, a repulsion force is applied.
-This is the main group work.
+This is the main group work and I did some small changes, for example, colour and pixel density.
 - **Amplitude** controls:
   - Side ellipses
   - Vertical bounce of top-row circles
   - The eye blinking
 - **FFT spectrum** is visualized through radial circular bars.
 - **Dark Mode** toggles alternate colour palettes and audio-triggered enhancements.
-- **Mouse position** is mapped to control song volume.
+- **Mouse position** is mapped to control sound volume.

 ## Changes to Group Code